A Neural Entity Coreference Resolution Review: Coreference Resolution Performance

-A lot of the proposed models are building on top of previous baseline models and hence the results are directly related, with cases where the change in scores comes from a parameter fine tuning, e.g. in \cite{clark-manning-2016-deep} the fine tuning is done with the use of reinforcement learning.
-Furthermore, all of the approaches - with the exception of \cite{wiseman2015learning} and \cite{wiseman2016learning} - are using dropout to avoid overfitting, and one or more type of word embeddings.
-Specifically, in \cite{clark-manning-2016-improving,clark-manning-2016-deep} they are pretraining word2vec embeddings \citep{mikolov2013distributed} on the Gigaword corpus and Polyglot embeddings \citep{al-rfou-etal-2013-polyglot}.
-In \cite{lee2017end} and all the implementations that are based on this are using a combination of Glove \citep{pennington2014glove} and CNN character embeddings which are extended by the use of ELMo embeddings \citep{Peters:2018} in \cite{lee2018higher}.
-Similarly, \cite{clark-manning-2016-improving,clark-manning-2016-deep} used RMSprop \citep{tieleman2012lecture} for the parameter optimization during learning, while all other approaches in the majority of the implementations are using Adam \citep{kingma2014adam}.
+{It is noteworthy that the majority of the proposed models are building on top of previous baseline models }\citep{lee2017end,joshi-etal-2019-bert}{ and hence the results are directly related,} while with cases where the change in scores comes from a parameter fine-tuning, e.g. in \cite{clark-manning-2016-deep}, the fine-tuning is done with the use of reinforcement learning methods.
+Furthermore, all of the approaches, with the exception of \cite{wiseman2015learning}, \cite{wiseman2016learning} and the early Mention-Pair models, are using dropout to avoid overfitting, and one or more type of word embeddings.
+Specifically, in \cite{clark-manning-2016-improving,clark-manning-2016-deep} they are pretraining word2vec embeddings \citep{mikolov2013distributed} on the Gigaword corpus and Polyglot embeddings \citep{al-rfou-etal-2013-polyglot}.{ In }\cite{lee2017end}{ and all implementations that are based on this prior to 2018, are using a combination of Glove }\citep{pennington2014glove}{ and CNN character embeddings which are extended by the use of ELMo embeddings }\citep{Peters:2018}{ in }\cite{lee2018higher}{.
+Later, they are also extended to use BERT }\citep{joshi-etal-2019-bert}{ or SpanBERT }\citep{joshi2019spanbert}{ depending on what the systems used as a base methodology.
+Similarly, }\cite{clark-manning-2016-improving,clark-manning-2016-deep}{ used RMSprop }\citep{tieleman2012lecture}{ for parameter optimization during learning, while all other approaches in the majority of implementations use Adam }\citep{kingma2014adam}.

-It is important to note that while FFNN remains the same in all of the implementations, in \cite{lee2018higher} the authors use Highway BiLSTMs instead of simple BiLSTMS.
+It is important to note that while FFNN remains the same in all of the implementations, in \cite{lee2018higher} the authors use Highway BiLSTMs instead of simple BiLSTMs.

+{Furthermore, }\cite{clark-manning-2016-deep}{ appears twice in Table }\ref{tab:neural_results}{ along with }\cite{plu2018sanaphor++}{ under the Special Cases model type.
+This is due to the changes in the evaluation scenario for both these models, under which they did not use dataset specific features such as speaker information.
+This contributed to the notable drop of 5\% in performance in the case of }\cite{clark-manning-2016-deep}.